willsowerbutts/ersatz80/ersatz80-avr/README.md

 # ersatz80 (avr)

+The AVR version was a prototype board, no longer under development, kept here for reference purposes only.
+I suggest you look at the teensy system instead.

 ## Overview

 ersatz80 AVR is a Z80 controlled by an AVR.
 In this prototype the AVR provides